 - Drain the noodles in a colander.
 Run a little cold water over them so you can handle them.

-- As soon as they are cool enough to handle, immediately remove them, one by one, from the colander and lay them out to cool.
+- As soon as they are cool enough to handle, immediately remove them, one by one, from the colander, and lay them on a rimmed baking sheet, to cool.

 The key to a great lasagna is a great tomato sauce.
 It’s not hard to make a delicious meat sauce if you use good quality ingredients.
 Here are some tips for making a fabulous meat sauce.

 - Use good quality canned tomatoes.
 My favorite canned tomatoes are San Marzano Tomatoes.
-If I can’t find them at the store, my next favorite are Muir Glen organic tomatoes or any organic tomatoes.
+If you can’t find them at the store, my next favorite are Muir Glen organic tomatoes or any organic tomatoes.
+I usually buy canned whole tomatoes even if a recipe calls for crushed or pureed tomatoes (I puree them myself).The quality of whole tomatoes is consistently better than the ones that are chopped or pureed.

-- A mixture of meats adds a delicious depth of flavor.
-For this sauce I use ground beef and pork sausages, half hot, half sweet.
+- A mixture of meats adds a delicious depth of flavor to meat sauce.
+For this sauce I use ground beef and Italian pork sausages, half hot, half sweet.

 - To infuse the sauce with extra umami flavor (savory meatiness) I add chopped caramelized carrots and mushrooms.
 It takes about 15 minutes of sautéing and the flavors are amazing!